 Worked on implementation proceeding of WTO dispute before the U.S. Department of Commerce conducted under Section 129 of the Uruguay Round Agreements Act.

-Assisted senior partner in development of counsel regarding the implications and impact of various agreements of the World Trade Organization, including provisions of the General Agreement on Tariffs and Trade 1994 (GATT); the Agreement on Technical Barriers to Trade; the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (Antidumping); the Agreement on Subsidies and Countervailing Measures; and the Agreement on Safeguards.
+Assisted in development of advice regarding the implications and impact of various agreements of the World Trade Organization, including provisions of the General Agreement on Tariffs and Trade 1994 (GATT); the Agreement on Technical Barriers to Trade; the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (Antidumping); the Agreement on Subsidies and Countervailing Measures; and the Agreement on Safeguards.

 On behalf of an international manufacturing company, assisted in the development of compliance materials regarding export control regulations under the U.S. Department of Commerce’s Bureau of Industry and Security (BIS) and the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC).